Which are the Best Cities in Spain for Real Estate Investment?

 In the first half of the year, the Community of Madrid attracted 52% of all foreign investments, while Catalonia registered at 24% (Source: the Investment Register of the Ministry of Economy).
 While it is true that most foreign nationals opt to invest in Madrid, this does not necessarily mean that the sole reason is due to profitability.

 While real estate sales prices continue to fall, rental prices are stable.
 This is because of the current economic situation that Spain faces.
 For many Spanish citizens, the possibility to buy property decreases, and they are forced to rent.
-Therefore, many foreign nationals find in Spain the perfect investment within the practice known as buy to rent.
+Therefore, many foreign nationals find Spain the perfect investment within the practice known as buy to rent.

-If the investor’s purpose is to conduct the practice buy to rent and the acquisition of property is made only by way of investment, Madrid offers great advantages because it is the capital of Spain and continues to be home to large companies and businesses.
+If the investor’s purpose is to conduct the practice of rent and the acquisition of property is made only by way of investment, Madrid offers great advantages because it is the capital of Spain and continues to be home to large companies and businesses.
 In considering Madrid for property investment, foreign investors stress its advantages compared to Barcelona such as the labor costs or language levels.

-In general, we could speak at length about the best choice for investment between Madrid and Barcelona on the purpose of the property.
+In general, we could speak at length about the best choice for investment between Madrid and Barcelona for the property.
 For those investors who plan to reside in Spain, it is noteworthy that both cities have an excellent network of universities and public and private schools.
 In Spain, there exist over 70 universities offering a wide range of courses validated in all 28 EU member countries.
 More and more students are coming to Spain to pursue their studies (more than 70,000 students in 2012).
 Many of these students have a great interest in learning Spanish because, after Chinese, it is the second most spoken language in the world (by about 400 million people).
 Moreover, the entire Spanish territory has excellent public health services.

 For all of these reasons, foreign nationals can be sure that investing in Spain at this time is a good choice, regardless of the selected city.